bbc/accessibility-news-and-you/accessibility-and-testing-with-voiceover-os.md

 5. **ARIA** can be used simply to add landmarks/regions/labels to a page or more advanced usage can help with dynmaic content such as page updates or advanced user interface controls such as tabs.
 Select '**Default**' from the 'Local TalkBack' menu, then swipe from left to right to move through the feature checking that all ARIA is being acknowledge/read out correctly.
 See the accessibility acceptance criteria for details on what should be read out.
 Still not sure what should be acknowledged/read out?
 Ask an Accessiblity Champion.

 ## Shortcut keys
-You will need to use the VO (VoiceOver) modifier key ('CTRL + OPTION/ALT') in combination with other keys for keyboard shortcuts.
+You will need to use the **VO (VoiceOver) modifier** key ('CTRL + OPTION/ALT') in combination with other keys for keyboard shortcuts.

 0. **Turn VoiceOver on/off**, either with the shortcut keys 'CMD + F5' or go to 'System Preferences', then 'Accessibility', then 'VoiceOver', here you can 'Enable VoiceOver'.
 1. **Rotor menu**: 'CTRL + OPTION/ALT + U'.
-Here you can select different options by using the 'Right/Left arrow key'.
-You can then navigate the page by the option you have selected such as 'Landmarks' by using the keys 'CTRL + OPTION/ALT + Up/Down arrow key'.
-The most useful options are Landmarks, Headings and Links.
+When the menu is displayed use 'Right/Left arrow key' to cycle through the different options and select them.
+To navigate the page by the option you have selected in the Rotor menu, such as 'Landmarks', use keys 'CTRL + OPTION/ALT + Up/Down arrow key'.
+The most used/useful options are Landmarks, Headings and Links.
 2. To move forwards through every page element: 'CTRL + OPTION/ALT + Right arrow'
 3. To move backwards through every page element: 'CTRL + OPTION/ALT + Left arrow'
 4. Navigate by headings: 'CTRL + OPTION/ALT + CMD + H'